norm/flourish/README.markdown

 How it works
 ------------
-Flourish first gathers all [TOML][toml] files found under a source directory and allows this to be iterated and queried for individual items.
+Flourish first gathers all [TOML][toml] or standalone Markdown files found under a source directory and allows this to be iterated and queried for individual items.

 Any source TOML file can have one or more Markdown blocks added to it if they share the same slug part of the filename.
 For example, a